nelbok/FSEditor3D/README.md

 - cmake --build build

-If you need to specify Qt location, add this to the first call of CMake: -D "CMAKE_PREFIX_PATH=Path to Qt"
+If you need to specify Qt location, add this to the first call of CMake: -D "CMAKE_PREFIX_PATH=Path to Qt" If you need to compile FSData as shared library, add this to the first call of CMake: -D FS_SHARED=ON